 Sometimes, bipolar disorders and relationships can coexist.
 Bipolar disorder relationships can sometimes be challenging, but not impossible.
 It could actually turn into the companionship you’ve always looked for.

 Bipolar disorder is a mental health condition that causes intense mood swings.
 It is an exhausting and traumatic condition, but it is manageable.
+Here are some tips for managing relationships in times of pandemics, also see.

 The emotional rollercoaster of not knowing what might happen next can be overbearing.
 It’s a vicious circle of going back and forth from episodes of mania to hypomania and then to depression.